+Time inconsistency is known to exist in stopping decisions, such as casino gambling in \cite{Barberis12} and \cite{ebert2015until}, optimal stock liquidation in \cite{XZ13}, and real options valuation in \cite{grenadier2007investment}.
+A general treatment, however, has not been proposed in continuous-time models.
+In this article, we develop a dynamic theory for time-inconsistent stopping problems in continuous time, under non-exponential discounting.
+In particular, we focus on log sub-additive discount functions (Assumption \ref{asm:DI}), which capture \textit{decreasing impatience}, an acknowledged feature of empirical discounting in Behavioral Economics; see e.g. \cite{Thaler81}, \cite{LT89}, and \cite{LP92}.
+Hyperbolic and quasi-hyperbolic discount functions are special cases under our consideration.

+The seminal work Strotz \cite{Stroz1956myopia} identifies three types of agents under time inconsistency -- the \emph{naive}, the \emph{pre-committed}, and the \emph{sophisticated}.
+Among them, only the sophisticated agent takes the possible change of future preferences seriously, and works on {\it consistent planning}: she aims to find a strategy that once being enforced over time, none of her future selves would want to deviate from it.
+How to precisely formulate such a {\it sophisticated strategy} had been a challenge in continuous time.
+For stochastic control, Ekeland and Lazrak \cite{EL06} resolved this issue by defining sophisticated controls as subgame-perfect Nash equilibria in a continuous-time inter-temporal game of multiple selves.
+This has aroused vibrant research on time inconsistency in mathematical finance; see e.g. \cite{Ekeland2008investment}, \cite{Ekeland2012time}, \cite{Hu2012time}, \cite{Yong2012time}, \cite{bjork2014mean}, \cite{dong2014time}, \cite{Bjork2014theory-discrete}, and \cite{BKM16}.
+There is, nonetheless, no equivalent development for stopping problems.

-Our main contribution is the precise formulation of sophisticated strategies for stopping problems.
-We introduce an operator $\Theta$ in \eqref{Theta}, which describes the behavior of a sophisticated agent.
-Specifically, for any given stopping policy $\tau$, the sophisticated agent improves $\tau$ through one level of strategic reasoning, i.e. anticipating the behavior of her future selves.
-Sophisticated stopping policies are then defined as fixed points of $\Theta$, which naturally connects to the concept of sub-game perfect Nash equilibrium; see Definition~\ref{def:equilibrium} and the discussion underneath.
+This paper contributes to the literature of time inconsistency in three ways.
+First, we provide a precise definition of sophisticated stopping policy (or, equilibrium stopping policy) in continuous time (Definition~\ref{def:equilibrium}).
+Specifically, we introduce the operator $\Theta$ in \eqref{Theta}, which describes the game-theoretic reasoning of a sophisticated agent.
+Sophisticated policies are formulated as fixed points of $\Theta$, which connects to the concept of subgame-perfect Nash equilibrium invoked in \cite{EL06}.